 ATC generally subscribes to the zone approach to transmission planning assessments using a multi-level planning concept.
 Diagrams of the planning zones for which plans have been developed by ATC are a part of our annual 10-Year Assessment.

-The concept behind the zone approach to transmission planning is to develop plans that consider all of the needs, limitations and developments within each zone and develop an overall plan for the zone (that is, a plan that emphasizes projects that serve multiple purposes or solves multiple limitations within the zone).
+The concept behind the zone approach to transmission planning is to develop plans that consider all the needs, limitations and developments within each zone and develop an overall plan for the zone (that is, a plan that emphasizes projects that serve multiple purposes or solve multiple limitations within the zone).

-In addition, ATC’s transmission planning philosophies incorporate the concept of multi-level transmission planning.
-When carrying out a comprehensive transmission planning process, consideration must be given not only to individual transmission facility limits, zone limitations and ATC-wide limitations, but also to plans of other transmission owners.
+ATC’s transmission planning philosophies incorporate the concept of multi-level transmission planning.
+When carrying out a comprehensive transmission planning process, consideration must be given not only to individual transmission facility limits, zone limitations, and ATC-wide limitations, but also to plans of other transmission owners.
 Solutions for limitations identified via planning activities within each level are vetted against those in adjacent levels until the most effective overall comprehensive plan is developed.
 ATC’s planning process will continue to develop the first three levels (individual, zone, ATC-wide).
 When assessing regional needs, ATC is participating with other Transmission Owners, such as ComEd, Dairyland Power Cooperative, Xcel Energy and ITC Holdings Corp., who are within or may be affected by MISO territory.

-ATC employs the long-standing practice of using power flow (steady-state) analyses to identify system limitations and to evaluate alternative mitigation measures.
+ATC employs the long-standing practice of using power flow (steady state) analyses to identify system limitations and to evaluate alternative mitigation measures.
 ATC identifies limitations by simulating non-simultaneous and select concurrent facility outages that include line, transformer, bus section, reactive power and generator facilities.
 ATC may implement operating guides, such as opening lines and bus sections, to mitigate limitations (e.g., overloads and low voltages) during extreme flow conditions.

 ATC also conducts dynamic stability analyses within each of its zones to assess the ability of its system to withstand the dynamics of power system disturbances.
 Many of these analyses are conducted in conjunction with proposed generation interconnections.
 In addition to generation connection studies, other analyses are conducted to assess dynamic or voltage stability performance.